 Or maybe not.

 It’s only the end if you believe in that man.
 You see, he died so you didn’t have to.
 Remember how disobedience brought death?
 You’ve disobeyed, so you should die.
 But he died for your disobedience so that you can live.
-It’s a substituion, and it only worked since he was perfect and didn’t have to pay for himself first.
-So believe in him, give your life to him (it’s another paradox, you see: you must lose all to gain all), and then you—your soul, rather—will live forever with him.
+It’s a substitution, and it only worked since he was perfect and didn’t have to pay for himself first.
+So believe in him, give your life to him (it’s another paradox, you see: you must lose all to gain all), and then you—body and soul—will live forever with him.
 In perfection.

 If you have no idea of what I’m talking about or if you want to know more, I’d encourage you to look up the real story, the Story of all Stories: The Bible.
 Start in John and get to know Jesus.
 Then read Matthew or Mark or Luke to get to know him even more.
 Or maybe go back to the beginning, with Genesis, and read through the greatest tale ever written.
 You want a glimpse of starlight?
 Well, you’ll find that there—and more.